ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 After the merge you have to manually trigger the run of `CD Pipeline`.
 There is a GRIT Trigger set up to trigger automatic CD Pipeline, but is disabled by default and can be enabled after the first promotion.

-Note: You can also trigger the `CD Pipeline` manually any time, but if there is no changes since the last successful deployment, the CD pipeline won't deploy anything new.
+You can also trigger the `CD Pipeline` manually anytime, but if there are no changes since the last successful deployment, the CD pipeline does not deploy anything new.
+{: tip}